-Hammock systems have difficulty getting to the same lightness as tents, but they are almost always smaller in a pack due to their modularity.
+Hammock systems have difficulty getting to the same lightness as tents but are almost always smaller in a pack due to their modularity.

-There are crazy ultralight materials that weigh nearly nothing and look like mosquito netting that is dropping serious weight; these new fabrics and techniques are being developed all the time.
+There are crazy ultralight materials that weigh nearly nothing and look like mosquito netting that is dropping serious weight; these new fabrics and techniques are constantly being developed.

 The hammock will take some time to get used to, but it is a breeze once you have it down.

 You must find two trees the correct distance apart and have a good, sturdy hold.
 Then, rig your hammock using whoopie slings, continuous loops, or webbing straps.

 Once the hammock is off the ground, you can enter it and lie in your desired position.